mpanighetti/dnd5e-rhythmancy/main.md

 # Rhythmancy: The Magic of Music

-Rhythmancy is a fundamental magical force that is summoned through the performance of music.
+Rhythmancy is a fundamental aspect of magic that is summoned through the performance of music.
 Though it is sometimes considered an independent school of magical study, rhythmancy spells all align with various existing schools and can potentially be learned by any arcane practitioners — if they know where to look.

 ## Learning Rhythmancy Spells